The Johannesburg office serves as a hub for research, student and faculty programming, and institutional collaboration in the heart of South Africa.

 Advancing Research and Programming Across Africa

-Obenewa Amponsah, executive director of the Africa office, and Lerato Motaung, project manager in the Africa office, work closely with the CAS faculty director, Emmanuel Akyeampong, and Sue Cook, executive director of the Cambridge, Massachusetts office, to guide the Africa office's programming and promote public and scholarly awareness about Africa and African experiences and perspectives.
+Staff in the Africa office work closely with the CAS faculty director, Emmanuel Akyeampong, and staff in the Cambridge, Massachusetts office to develop programming and promote public and scholarly awareness about Africa and African experiences and perspectives.

 Specifically, the Johannesburg office serves as a regional hub for: